RejectedStar/NightOwl/README.md

 Expect the compilation process to be an exercise in patience and resilience.
 The final output might be functional or might leave you questioning your choices.

 ---

-Hope this captures the essence of NightOwl while keeping the tone fun and absurd!